oh-my-fish/oh-my-fish/themes/budspencer/README.md

 ## Quickly navigate in command history

-The function `c` shows the command history as enumerated list similarly to the `d` function.
-Selections are also paste into the X clipboard.
+The function `c` drops down a menu showing the command history as enumerated list similarly to the `d` function.
+Selections are also pasted into the X clipboard.
 It's possible to load a command of a former prompt by giving the prompt line number as argument.